amk221/unicode-string-utils/README.md

 ## Please note

-As mentioned in the above blog post, in ES6 you probably won't need these utils.
+As mentioned in the above blog post, with ES6 you probably won't need these utils.